 NorthShore’s online source for timely health and wellness news, inspiring patient stories and tips to lead a healthy life.

 Some of the most common illnesses that send us to the doctor’s office can be easily treated with medications; however, there isn’t an easy, one-stop solution for every sniffle, cough or infection.
 While antibiotics are one of the most frequently prescribed medications for a variety of conditions, they are not a cure-all for everything.
 In fact, for many common illnesses caused by viruses (flu, colds and sore throats), antibiotics are not recommended.
 So when do you know if an antibiotic will help relieve symptoms?
-Dirk Killelea, Manager of the NorthShore Evanston Hospital Pharmacy, offers his insight on antibiotics, including when you should take them and when you shouldn’t:
+The experts at NorthShore offer insights on antibiotics, including when you should take them and when you shouldn’t: